Sagrada Familia, Barcelona 2016

 See also Research

-Remapping Songdo: A Genealogy of Smart City and Its Media is a book project based on my fieldwork in Songdo, known as South Korea's first "smart" city.
+Remapping Smart Cities: A History of Technological Futures in Korea is a book project based on my fieldwork in Songdo, known as South Korea's first "smart" city.
 I trace the long history of Songdo from the vantage point of South Korean urban and media history in the twentieth century.